 The following options describe the non-credit transcript notation programs for internship and research experiences.
 If students have questions about the notation options, they should contact the Career Center.

 - Research Experience Notation (REXP): The Research Experience transcript notation is intended to provide formal documentation of non-credit scholarly research experiences that take place under the supervision of a professional researcher at Dickinson or at another institution.
-The principal activity and focus of the research experience is original investigation designed to create new knowledge in a recognized field of inquiry.
+The principle activity and focus of the research experience is original investigation designed to create new knowledge in a recognized field of inquiry.
 Examples include student-faculty research with a Dickinson faculty member (on campus or at a field site), or participation in a summer research project at another research organization (typically a college or university, private research foundation, or research and development division of a corporation).
 Upon successful completion of a research experience and corresponding departmental component (overseen by the department chair and supported/processed by the Career Center), documentation is placed on the official transcript through the REXP 7xx course number.

 Honors in the Major